Welcome to 2021!

 Counting the rest: September, October, November, December

-The last four months of the year seem to rhyme and that isn’t a coincidence.
-Originally, the months of September, October, November and December were the seventh, eighth, ninth and tenth months respectively in the old 10-month long Roman calendar.
+September, October, November and December, the last four months of the year seems to rhyme.
+No, that was not a coincidence.
+Originally, the last four months of the year were the seventh, eighth, ninth and tenth months respectively in the old 10-month long Roman calendar.
 Hence, their names also reflect the same, being named after the corresponding Roman numerals.
 However, once January and February were added to the calendar to make it more accurate, these last four months got pushed from their spots!
 Their names, however, stayed the same.

 So there you have it!
 Once again we see that history lives on with us even today.
 The Roman emperors who made the first calendars may be long gone.
 But the legacy of their culture still lives with us today in the form of the modern calendar!
 Want to know more about culture, history and geography?
 Check out the BYJU’S social science videos here!